amitrap/func_bounds/README.md

 	- amd64: 3.74% of stripped procedures are not found correctly
 	- aarch64: 12.14% of stripped procedures are not found correctly
 - BAP
-	- amd64: XXXX% of stripped procedures are not found correctly
+	- amd64: 32.64% of stripped procedures are not found correctly
-	- aarch64: XXXX% of stripped procedures are not found correctly
+	- aarch64: 99.67% of stripped procedures are not found correctly